VictorFouquet/TypedQueryTS/README.md

 ### Structural constraint types

-- `AtLeastOne<T>` is used to ensure at least one field of type T is contained in an object
+- `AtLeastOne<T>` ensures at least one field of type T is contained in an object
-- `ExactlyOne<T>` is used to ensure an object has exactly one field and this field must be a field contained in type T
+- `ExactlyOne<T>` ensures an object has exactly one field and this field must be a field contained in type T

 ### Data extraction types

-- `EntityScalarKeys<T>` is used to extract all the fields of a type T whose value is a scalar as a string union
+- `EntityScalarKeys<T>` extracts all the fields of a type T whose value is a scalar as a string union
-- `EntityListKeys<T>` is used to extract all the fields of a type T whose value is an array as a string union
+- `EntityListKeys<T>` extracts all the fields of a type T whose value is an array as a string union